-The 24hr is the pinnacle event of the seven round SA Reliability Trials Series (SART) this being round 4.
+The 24 Hour Trial is a motorcycle reliability trial held in South Australia since 1924.
 Riders must comply with the rules and regulations laid down by the governing bodies of Motorcycling Australia, Motorcycling South Australia, Specific Rules written for the running of Reliability Trials in South Australia and the Supplementary Rules of The 24 Hour Trial Organising Committee.

 Rather like rallying, where drivers and their vehicles, riders and their motorcycles must complete the designated course within a set time limit without recourse to outside help along the way.

 The machine must remain roadworthy throughout the event and a competitor can be penalised or excluded for any defects along the way, or at the finish.
 As the name “Reliability Trial” implies, once started, competitors are to rely on their machine preparation beforehand and the reliability of the machine during the event, as outside assistance from other competitors or spectators is forbidden.
 Riders are not allowed to take on spare parts or clothing during the event (other than those deemed as safety items in the rules) and refuelling is only allowed at the 3 official fuel stops set around the course, roughly dividing it into thirds.
 At these fuel stops only fuel, water oil and air, can be taken on, unlike most other motorcycle sports, looking after your machine and finishing becomes the primary objective and winning is the bonus.